tadaspetra/ChatGPT-Flutter-Messenger/BLOG.md

 ```

 ## Send a Message
-To send a message we will need to call the `sendMessage` function from the Agora Chat SDK.
+To send a message we need to call the `sendMessage` function from the Agora Chat SDK.
 This function takes in a `ChatMessage` object.
-We will also need to pass in the user ID of the person we want to send the message to.
+We also need to pass in the user ID of the person we want to send the message to.

 ```dart
 void _sendMessage(String sentTo, String? message) async {